 How To Take Your Fitness Outdoors

-Before there was the gym, fitness studio, or fancy exercise contraption, there was simply the great outdoors.
-No expensive memberships, smelly changing room, or judgemental strangers, and plenty of natural obstacles to challenge even the most fit individual.
+Before there was the gym, fitness studio, or fancy exercise contraption, there was simply the great outdoors and outdoor fitness.
+No expensive memberships, smelly changing rooms, or judgmental strangers, and plenty of natural obstacles to challenge even the most fit individual.

 Even though you might be used to sticking to an indoor workout, there’s no reason a typical aerobic or strength workout can’t be adapted to an outdoor environment.
-Try some of the tips below to maximise your workout, and enjoy “Nature’s Gym”!
+Try some of the tips below to maximise your outdoor fitness and workout and enjoy "Nature’s Gym"!

 Try terrain-specific workouts

 As mentioned above, there’s no limit to the kinds of exercise you can do in the grand scope of the outdoors, but it can be fun and helpful to break up your routine by terrain.
 Spending a day in the park, for example, could be a great way to get in a decent bodyweight circuit, whereas you might spend another day hitting the trails on a run or light jog.

 Even though you might want to give it your all, it’s important to remember that unless you’re frequently working out in nature, your body is used to a more regulated climate- especially if your local gym is air-conditioned.